 So I wasn’t too far off track by stuffing a plain old pillow case.
 Turns out there are stuff-able pillow cases that solve most of the problems I had with my simple pillow case.

-- Made of padded material so you don’t feel the lumps in the contents quite so much.
+- Pros: They have a closure (like zipper or velcro) to keep in the stuffings, Made of padded material so you don’t feel the lumps in the contents quite so much.

 Features to consider when selecting a pillow for camping